mithril-security/tar-rs-sgx-xargo/README.md

 ## SGX related

 When compiled in an SGX project, this port disable all access to the filesystem, as Intel SGX consider the filesystem as unsafe.

-It is only possible to load a tar file into memory.
+It is only possible to load a tar file from memory.

 ## Reading an archive (without SGX)